philippeboddaert/Doc/API.md

 The Jooxter API gives developers the opportunity to interact with their Jooxter data (bookings, resources, etc.) and build third-party applications to extend the Jooxter experience.

-##Starting
+##Getting started

-The Jooxter API consists of url formatted functions, which return JSON Object, easy handled with Javascript.
+The Jooxter API consists of url formatted functions, which return JSON Object, easy handled in a third-party application.

-##URL
+###URL
 All functions call should be made to https://app.jooxter.com/

 Example (For "Lookup Resource" function) :